 Over the years, Mint has done a fine job but I needed more.
+I need something better than Mint.
 Tracking expenses is just one side of the equation of achieving wealth.
 My savings were going into investments but Mint did a great job of budgeting and expenses but when it came to investments it… lacking.

 So I turned to another completely free tool – Personal Capital.